 You may be eligible for substance use services through Alliance Health if:

-- You have Medicaid from Durham, Wake, Cumberland or Johnston county, OR
+- You have Medicaid from Cumberland, Durham, Johnston, Mecklenburg, Orange or Wake county, OR

-- You live in Durham, Wake, Cumberland or Johnston county and do not have insurance.
+- You live in Cumberland, Durham, Johnston, Mecklenburg, Orange or Wake county and do not have insurance

 Alliance has limited state funds available for those without Medicaid so entry requirements and benefit maximums may be different than the Medicaid requirements for the same service.
 Most requests for these services require a review to make sure they are the most appropriate service for you.